scharris/sqljson-query/docs/README.md

 ## Overview

-This is a tool to be used as part of an application's build process to generate SQL/JSON nested data queries and matching result type declarations.
+This is a source generation tool to be used to generate SQL nested data queries, which utilize SQL/JSON operators to gather results in JSON format, as well as matching type declarations for the query results in TypeScript or Java.

 <img align="right" src="img/diagram-1.dot.svg" alt="source generation process diagram">

 As a developer, your job in the process is to supply a file `query-specs.ts` which provides a list of query specifications, where each specification describes a hierarchy of data to be fetched for a query.
 From these query specifications and a database metadata file (generated from a database via included tool), SQL/JSON-Query
 generates:
-- SQL/JSON nested data queries for Oracle or Postgres to fetch the data
+- SQL queries compliant with the SQL/JSON standard (or the closest approximation supported by the database) for fetching nested data, for Oracle or Postgres databases
 - Result type declarations in TypeScript or Java, defining the structure of the objects appearing in result sets for the generated SQL, and to which the query results can be directly deserialized